 Halloween, steeped in its Celtic origins, has been embraced as a fun holiday by most Canadians, including children, teenagers, and adults.
 For those who celebrate Halloween, this is a wonderful time of the year.
-For an experienced plaintiff’s personal injury lawyer, however, Halloween is a very scary night.
+For an experienced plaintiff’s personal injury lawyer, however, Halloween can be a very scary night.

 I worry about many things on Halloween night, including: